 Key Points

-• The VA/DoD Practice Guideline for PTSD recommends against the use of benzodiazepines for treatment of PTSD.
+• The 2023 VA/DoD Clinical Practice Guideline for PTSD recommends against the use of benzodiazepines for treatment of PTSD (1).

 Evidence on the Use of Benzodiazepines for PTSD

-The VA/DoD 2017 Practice Guideline for the Management of PTSD strongly recommends against the routine use of benzodiazepines in Veterans with PTSD (2).
-The recommendation was based on unproven efficacy of benzodiazepines and well-known risks for abuse and dependence.
+The VA/DoD 2023 Practice Guideline for the Management of PTSD strongly recommends against the routine use of benzodiazepines in Veterans with PTSD (1).
+The recommendation was based on a lack of efficacy data for benzodiazepines to treat PTSD symptoms and well-known risks for misuse, negative effects on cognition, and potential to decrease effectiveness of recommended PTSD psychotherapies (3,4).

 Problems Associated with Long-Term Benzodiazepine Use

 There are also PTSD-specific problems.
 The cognitive effects of long-term benzodiazepine use among Veterans with PTSD are particularly concerning.
 PTSD itself is a risk factor for dementia, with older Veterans with PTSD nearly twice as likely as Veterans without PTSD to develop dementia (19).
 Increased disinhibition among those Veterans who are already high in aggression is another important concern.
-Increases in aggressive behavior were found among Veterans receiving benzodiazepines who were aggressive prior to treatment (20).
-Benzodiazepines are contraindicated in obstructive sleep apnea and chronic obstructive pulmonary disease (21), disorders commonly observed in Veterans with PTSD (22-24).
+Increases in aggressive behavior were found among Veterans with PTSD receiving benzodiazepines who were aggressive prior to treatment (see citation; 20).
+Benzodiazepines are also contraindicated in obstructive sleep apnea and chronic obstructive pulmonary disease (21), disorders commonly observed in Veterans with PTSD (22-24).

 Studies are mixed on whether benzodiazepines interfere with evidence-based cognitive-behavioral therapies (CBT) for PTSD, especially exposure-based therapies (28-30).
-There is some evidence that daytime dosing and long-acting benzodiazepines appear to interfere with the mental processes necessary to benefit from psychotherapy (6).
+There is some evidence that daytime dosing and long-acting benzodiazepines appear to interfere with the mental processes necessary to benefit from psychotherapy (4).
+For providers considering evidence-based psychotherapies (EBPs) for PTSD, they can discuss with patients whether they are willing to discontinue benzodiazepines for the reasons mentioned above.
+However, it likely does not make sense to require discontinuation of benzodiazepines in order to participate in an EBP given the limited and mixed evidence for how they impact each other.

 Safe and Effective Treatment Options